When Chronic Pain Makes the Holidays Hurt

 - Light up your night: adding splashes of light, both literally and figuratively, can really help.
-Start by stringing up fairy lights, putting a special candle in your line of sight or handing sparkling ornaments or mirrors to give your space a little lift.
-Take light to the next level by looking for “spots of light” throughout your day, making the small moments that make you smile.
+Start by stringing up fairy lights, putting a special candle in your line of sight or hanging sparkling ornaments or mirrors to give your space a little lift.
+Search for for “spots of light” throughout your day, noting the small moments that make you smile.
 Try to dwell on those, especially when you feel the pain coming on.
-Research shows that pain seems to lessen when people focus on brighter topics, since you are actively rewiring neural networks in your brain, lessening attention on pain signaling while granting more attention to pathways that can boost endorphins, lessening depression, sensitivity, anxiety, and overall stress and pain levels.
+Research shows that pain seems to lessen when people focus on brighter topics, since you are actively rewiring neural networks in your brain, lessening attention to pain signaling while granting more attention to pathways that can boost endorphins while also lessening depression, sensitivity, anxiety, and overall stress and pain levels.

 - Pick just one thing: that makes you feel better.
 That could be an evergreen wreath, a treasured movie, a prayer or poem you’d like to feature at a family gathering, a friend who is a supportive texter or exercise buddy, a dish that makes you feel more at home or a ritual like driving around to look at lights.
-Plan on granting attention to that one thing while giving yourself a bit of a break from all the other distractions and pressures it’s possible to feel during this time of year.
+Plan on granting attention to that one thing while giving yourself a bit of a break from all the other distractions and pressures.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.